Skip to main content

 • Legislation to implement the Digital Services Act (DSA), e.g., designate competent authorities, and provide necessary powers for its enforcement, is currently in development.

 • Draft proposals outline the role and authority of the Bulgarian Digital Services Coordinator (DSC) and designate the Communications Regulation Commission (CRC) as the national DSC.
-The CRC monitors non-video-sharing intermediary service providers to ensure compliance with the DSA, while video-sharing platforms fall under the control of the Council for Electronic Media (CEM).
-The CEM already monitors providers of video-sharing platforms for compliance with the Radio and Television Act, which transposes the Audiovisual Media Services Directive.
+The CRC monitors non-video-sharing intermediary service providers to ensure compliance with the DSA, while video-sharing platforms fall under the control of the Council for Electronic Media (CEM)

-• The Ministry of Interior's Cybercrime department has the power to order the removal or disabling of access to online content that is potentially harmful to children.
+• The Ministry of Interior's Cybercrime Directorate has the power to order the removal or disabling of access to online content that is potentially harmful to children.

 • Non-consensual sharing of intimate images is covered under the Criminal Code.
 Prevention activities are assigned under Child Strategy, which is currently under development.
-Prevention activities are part of the Action Plan for Child Protection.
+Prevention activities are also part of the Action Plan for Child Protection, which is in the process of implementation.

-• Currently, there are no national/regional laws, regulations or policies in place to protect children and young people from cyberbullying.
-The Safer Internet Centre is the only organisation that reacts to reports of online bullying and deals with it expertly.
+• Currently, there are no national/regional laws, regulations or policies in place to protect children and young people from cyberbullying, although online bullying is a significant risk and a widespread problem for Bulgarian Children.
+The Safer Internet Centre is the primary organisation that responds to reports of online bullying and provides expert assistance.
+It continues to play a pivotal role in promoting digital literacy and online safety.

 • There are no national/regional laws, technical standards or policies in place regarding age verification mechanisms to restrict minors from accessing adult online content services.